 7 Easy Steps to a Happy Life

-After amazing struggles and adventures that would daunt the bravest, Camille concluded, that in life the best thing to do was to tend your garden.
+After extraordinary struggles and adventures that would daunt the bravest, Camille concluded that the best thing to do in life was to tend your garden.

 Voltaire had it right.
 Trying to change the world with great deeds achieves nothing.
 Doing the best we can with our own lives is the most unselfish contribution we can make.

-A friend of mine who is almost like a teacher to me in matters of spirituality coined this word for me: Be a happy atom.
-After spending close to a million dollars searching for the best spiritual book, master, guru and what have you in the latest new age jungle made her reach this very simple conclusion: Be a happy atom.
+A friend of mine who is almost like a teacher to me in spirituality matters coined this word for me: Be a happy atom.
+After spending close to a million dollars searching for the best spiritual book, master, guru, and what have you in the latest new age jungle made her reach this straightforward conclusion: Be a happy atom.

 So how does one become a happy atom?

-It is really easy to live a happy life.
+It is effortless to live a happy life.
 Here are some ideas:

 Often, our day starts with the alarm clock blaring its tune selected to wake us up.
-Even if we use the alarm everyday, I still get startled when it rings.
+Even if we use the alarm every day, I still get startled when it rings.
 We already start startled.
-I know that without the alarm clock, we often do wake up at the usual time we set it but we don't trust ourselves to do that so we crank it up every night ready to startle us to wake up.
+Without the alarm clock, we often wake up at the usual time we set it, but we don't trust ourselves to do that, so we crank it up every night, ready to startle us to wake up.

 The better way is to wake up when your body does and take a moment to welcome the day.
 Be happy you have the gift of another day.
 Greet it and smile at it.
-Say good morning to yourself, to your husband and to the world.
-Mostly, during work days this is not possible but during weekends, take the time.
+Say good morning to yourself, to your husband, and the world.
+Mostly, during workdays, this is not possible but during weekends, take the time.
 It does make a difference to your day.

 Water and happy thoughts will do wonders.